rosetta-science/rosetta/README.md

 Then:

-    $ nano /etc/apache2/sites-available/proxy-global.conf
+    $ sudo nano /etc/apache2/sites-available/proxy-global.conf

-...and change the certificates for the domain that you want to enable with Letsencrypt to use the snakeoils located in `/root/certificates/` as per the first lines of the `proxy-global.conf` file (otherwise next command will fail).
+...and change the certificates for the "Catch-all", "Rosetta platform",  "Rosetta tasks", and "Docker registry" virtual hosts to use the snakeoils located in `/root/certificates/` as per the first lines of the `proxy-global.conf` file (otherwise next command will fail).

 Now restart apache to pick up the new snakeoils: